13 Rarest Baby Names In The US That Parents Should Try

 Meaning: lives near a grove of trees

-However, a mention in Lena Dunham's Girls reimagined this traditional moniker for a younger generation.
+But a mention in Lena Dunham's Girls gave this old name a fresh makeover for today's youth.

-Describing how it was given to 23 boys in 2021, Nameberry's CEO Pamela Redmond said: 'When Lena Dunham’s character used Grover for her baby at the end of Girls, it gave a cool modern image to this old school presidential name.'
+'When Lena Dunham's character used Grover for her baby at the end of Girls, it gave a cool modern image to this old school presidential name,' said Nameberry's CEO Pamela Redmond in reference to how it was given to 23 boys in 2021.

 11. Stone